Close Menu

 In a statement addressing the financial results, Moniepoint Inc. explained:

-To accelerate its entry into the UK and European markets, Moniepoint completed the acquisition of Bancom Europe in July 2025, following a share purchase agreement signed in December 2024.
-Although the financial terms of the deal remain undisclosed, the acquisition is seen as a strategic move to fast-track regulatory access.
+To accelerate entry into the UK and European markets, Moniepoint completed the acquisition of Bancom Europe in July 2025, following a share purchase agreement signed in December 2024.
+Although financial terms were not disclosed, the acquisition is viewed as a strategic move to fast-track regulatory access.

-Bancom Europe is licensed by the UK’s Financial Conduct Authority (FCA) as an e-money institution, with regulatory permissions passported across the European Economic Area (EEA).
-This allows Moniepoint to operate across Europe without needing to secure separate licenses in each country, an advantage that significantly enhances its expansion capabilities.
+Bancom Europe is licensed by the UK Financial Conduct Authority (FCA) as an e-money institution, with regulatory permissions passportable across the European Economic Area (EEA).
+This provides Moniepoint with an established regulatory platform, significantly enhancing its ability to scale across multiple jurisdictions without securing separate licences in each country.

-However, Bancom’s financial performance prior to the acquisition was modest.
-In 2024, it reported a net loss of £83,646 and negative retained earnings of £2,042.
-Revenue dropped sharply from £73,526 in 2023, primarily from consultancy services, to just £68 in 2024, derived solely from regulated activities such as e-wallet and payment services.
-This suggests Bancom was largely dormant at the time of acquisition.
+Bancom’s pre-acquisition performance, however, was modest.
+In 2024 it reported a net loss of £83,646 and negative retained earnings of £2,042.
+Revenue fell sharply from £73,526 in 2023—primarily consultancy—to just £68 in 2024, derived solely from regulated activities such as e-wallet and payment services, suggesting the business was largely dormant at the time of acquisition.

 Moniepoint acquires 78% of Sumac Microfinance bank in Kenya